Likhith32/TEAM-76/README.md

 3. Proposed Solution

-CodePilot AI is an autonomous AI-powered debugging and repair system designed to address this gap.
+AutoMend AI is an autonomous AI-powered debugging and repair system designed to address this gap.
 It accepts a complete software project as input, executes it in a secure sandboxed environment, detects failures, generates fixes using generative AI, applies those fixes automatically, and validates the solution by re-running the project or test suite.

-Unlike traditional AI assistants, CodePilot AI manages the entire debugging lifecycle, from execution to validation, while keeping humans in the loop for approval.
+Unlike traditional AI assistants, AutoMend AI manages the entire debugging lifecycle, from execution to validation, while keeping humans in the loop for approval.

 4. Objectives